enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 the default values for these inputs by editing the `City list` part in the `Country` page template.

 #.
 Open the `Country` page template for editing.
 #.
-Open the Context panel by clicking the cog button in the toolbar.
+Open the context panel by clicking the cog button in the toolbar.
 #.
 Click on the `City list` part in the Live Edit panel.
 (The `Inspect` tab should open.)
 #.
-Set the Map type to "Hybrid" and Zoom level to 12 with the form inputs in the Context panel.
+Set the Map type to "Hybrid" and Zoom level to 12 with the form inputs in the context panel.
 #.
 Save draft and close the edit tab.

 Now all of the countries will show the city maps with the new settings.
 You can override these defaults for any individual country by